mgrep with Founding Engineer Rui Huang

 This command sets up the necessary skills and prompts.
 The mgrep watch process runs in the background during an agent session, keeping the index up to date.

-These plugins are transparent.
-They're wrappers around the mgrep CLI with a pre-written prompt.
+These plugins are wrappers around the mgrep CLI with a pre-written prompt.
 You can customize behavior by creating your own prompts in your agent's configuration files.

 Under the Hood: Multi-Vector & Multimodal Search